Financial-Times/origami/MIGRATION.md

 ### Migrating from v3 to v4

-V4 has been updated to meet v2 of the Origami component specification, dropping support for Bower.
-Therefore this version of `o-brand` is only compatible with other Origami components which follow v2 of the component specification.
-To use `o-brand` ensure your component is following [v2 of the origami component specification](https://origami.ft.com/spec/v2/), including:
+V4 has been dropped support for use through Bower.
+When using Sass, you will need to add `node_modules` to your `includePath` as well as either:
-- Add `@financial-times/o-brand` as a peer dependency in `package.json`
+- Update your code to use the fully qualified package name, i.e.: `@import "@financial-times/o-brand/main"`, or
-- Rewrite your Sass `import` to use the full npm package name `@import '@financial-times/o-brand';`.
+- Also `node_modules/@financial-times` to the Sass include path

 ### Migrating from v2 to v3